jovel/travels/japan.md

 ### Ikebukuro

-Sunshine City but warning the other side of the train station is th red light district
+Visit Sunshine City to see the biggest Pokemon Store but warning the other side of the Ikebukuro train station is the red light district so make sure to follow the signs for Sunshine City

 ### Shinjuku